By Eric Johnson

 Paul H. Dunn (April 24, 1924 – January 9, 1998) filled LDS fireside meeting rooms throughout the 1970s and 1980s with his entertaining stories.
 He was also a regular speaker at the semiannual General Conference sessions between 1964 to 1987; in fact, Dunn took a spot behind the conference pulpit twice a year from October 1964 to April 1973.
 He was asked to speak less often from 1974 through 1987, but this general authority continued to average one conference talk per year.

 At the Utah Christian Research Center located in Draper, UT, we have a 1969 1st edition copy of The Miracle of Forgiveness on display.
 There is nothing really special about a 1st edition edition by the 12th president of the church because so many copies were produced.
 However, the inside cover of this particular copy features an autograph by the author.
 Again, this is not uncommon, as I personally own five other copies signed by Kimball.
-Kimball must have signed hundreds, if not thousands, of copies of his book.
+He must have signed hundreds, if not thousands, of copies of his signature book.

 An Exposé of Paul H. Dunn